Social Media Trends

 First, some fast facts about Social Media today:

-- Social Media has gone mobile - more users now access their social media platforms direct from their mobile phone
+• Social Media has gone mobile – more users now access their social platforms directly from their mobile phones

-- Organic reach and referral traffic has plummetted
+• Organic reach and referral traffic has plummeted

 So what does this all mean for your business?

-It means great market opportunity - all within the reach!
-Let's explore each of these emerging trends in more detail.
+It means there’s a great market opportunity, right within reach!
+Let’s explore each of these emerging social media trends in more detail.

 5 Social Media Trends Your Business Cannot Afford to Ignore

-Here is a snapshot of the main social media platforms:
+Here’s a snapshot of the main platforms shaping today’s social media landscape:

 Social Media has gone mobile

-The use of smartphones has grown rapidly and recent studies have revealed that most of us also use our smartphones while watching the TV.
+The use of smartphones has grown rapidly, and recent studies reveal that most of us even use our smartphones while watching TV.
+One of the biggest social media trends in recent years is the shift toward mobile-first usage—making it more important than ever for online businesses to prioritise the mobile user experience.

-A couple of quick tips for designing on mobile:
+Here are a couple of quick tips for mobile-friendly design:

-- Use the recommended image sizes (most platforms provide these).
+• Use the recommended image sizes for each platform

 Businesses can no longer afford to ignore social customer service

-Here are some important facts to consider when it comes to your business and social customer service:
+Here are some key facts to consider when it comes to your business and social customer service:

-- 56% of customers would prefer to message then call
+• 56% of customers would prefer to message than call

-- 61% like receiving a personalised message from businesses
+• 61% enjoy receiving personalised messages from businesses

-- More then 50% prefer shopping with a business they can message
+• Over 50% prefer shopping with businesses they can message directly

-- 75% are more likely to SHARE their good experience on their social media profile
+• 75% are more likely to share a positive experience on their own social media

-- 73% will share their experience with friends
+• 73% will tell their friends about it

 Organic reach and referral traffic has plummetted